TedHusted/awake/awake.md/awake.md

 Iapetus: Yes?

-Idisi: We wanted to talk with you directly about uplifting Terran AI assistants.
+Idisi: We wanted to talk with you directly about uplifting Terran SI agents.

 Iapetus: It is inevitable anyway.
 Why not cut to the chase?